 Given the explosion of consumer interest in this type of investment over the past decade, fueled by millennials “sensitivity and mentality, many investment management firms now offer ethical and responsible investments.
 Responsible investing in Canada is also easier than ever as Robo-advisers such as Wealthsimple offer ethical investment funds for SRI.
 In addition, growth investors increasingly recognize that a responsible investment portfolio in SRI makes financial sense and that these funds often perform better than their non-SRI counterparts.

-If you enter a few details, including age, comfort, risk and investment objectives (including a preference for ethical investment), a Robo-adviser recommends various low-cost, socially responsible exchange-traded funds (ETFs) that match your risk tolerance.
-Investment experts say sustainability is a key part of their investment process.
+Suppose you enter a few details, including age, comfort, risk and investment objectives (including a preference for ethical investment).
+In that case, a Robo-adviser recommends various low-cost, socially responsible exchange-traded funds (ETFs) that match your risk tolerance.
+Investment experts say sustainability is a crucial part of their investment process.
 They say their analysis includes an assessment of financial risks, environmental, social, and governance factors of the companies they want to invest in.
 There are various forms of responsible investment, from socially responsible investments (SRI) and impact investments to environmental and social governance investments (ESG).
 Still, all have certain similarities and can be tailored to different investors and fund selection criteria.

 According to the Investment Funds Institute of Canada (IFIC), the assets of mutual funds and exchange-traded funds (ETFs) amounted at the end of 2020 to $201 billion, a 55 percent increase over the previous year.
 A report similar to the US Social Investment Forum’s Trends Report found that assets under management under SRI policies jumped from C $6.5 billion in 2004 to an astonishing C $50.3 billion in 2006.
 This represents 20% of the Canadian market for institutional investment funds.
-While most Canadians express an interest in the social and environmental performance of their investment portfolios, there is a huge gap between what they want to pledge for their assets and what actually exists in the SRI account.
+While most Canadians express an interest in their investment portfolios’ social and environmental performance, there is a considerable gap between what they want to pledge for their assets and what exists in the SRI account.